HSLdevcom/helmet-utils/README.md

 # helmet-utils

 Repository for the processing and adjusting of data used by Helmet.
 Can be used as a Python library, or through the command line.

 Can be used to add height data to an Emme/Helmet network, which requires a Maanmittauslaitos API key from: https://www.maanmittauslaitos.fi/rajapinnat/api-avaimen-ohje

+Landuse functions are still a work in progress, and they cannot currently be used through the command line interface.
+Most of the work for recalculating the .lnd file has been completed, but

 ## Installation